ADULT/CAREGIVER EVENTS

 Details:

 Learn how divorce or separation impacts your children and what you can do to help them.
-WHERE Virtual via Zoom For instructions on how to download Zoom onto your computer or mobile device, go to www.zoom.us/download COST Free TO REGISTER **class size is limited - registration required** Send email to teala.sunderman@ojd.state.or.us including your name, mailing address, phone number, and date of the class you are attending WITH Mary Lu Pierce, Educator QUESTIONS?
-Call Teala at (541) 962-9500 x 4, option 2 Sponsored by Union Co.
-Family Law Advisory Committee
+Virtual via Zoom.
+For instructions on how to download Zoom onto your computer or mobile device, go to www.zoom.us/download COST Free TO REGISTER **class size is limited - registration required** Send email to teala.sunderman@ojd.state.or.us including your name, mailing address, phone number, and date of the class you are attending WITH Mary Lu Pierce, Educator.
+QUESTIONS?
+Call Teala at (541) 962-9500 x 4, option 2.
+Sponsored by Union Co.
+Family Law Advisory Committee.

 Timeframe: